daniaokuye/winnerineast.github.io/README.md

 ## <a name="AwesomeSeries">Awesome Series</a>
 - [C++](https://github.com/winnerineast/awesome-cpp):A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
 Inspired by awesome-... stuff.
 - [Face Recognition](https://github.com/winnerineast/awesome-Face_Recognition):this collecting the papers (main from arxiv.org) about bellow themes: Face Detection;Face Alignment;Face Recognition && Face Identification && Face Verification && Face Representation; Face Attribute && Face Analysis; Face Reconstruction; Face Tracking; Face Clustering; Face Super-Resolution && Face Deblurring && Face Hallucination; Face Generation && Face Synthesis && Face Completion && Face Restoration && Face De-Occulusion; Face Transfer && Face Editing && Face Swapping; Face Anti-Spoofing; Face Retrival; Face Datasets.
+- [go](https://github.com/winnerineast/awesome-go):A curated list of awesome Go frameworks, libraries and software.
+Inspired by awesome-python.
 - [Microservices](https://github.com/winnerineast/awesome-microservices):A curated list of Microservice Architecture related principles and technologies.
 - [Ma Nong Weekly](https://github.com/winnerineast/weekly.manong.io): a weekly magzine for codings.
 - [Object Detection](https://github.com/winnerineast/awesome-object-detection):This is a list of awesome articles about object detection.
 - [PHP](https://github.com/winnerineast/awesome-php): A curated list of amazingly awesome PHP libraries, resources and shiny things.
 - [Python](https://github.com/winnerineast/awesome-python):A curated list of awesome Python frameworks, libraries, software and resources.
+- [Python String](https://github.com/winnerineast/big-list-of-naughty-strings):The Big List of Naughty Strings is an evolving list of strings which have a high probability of causing issues when used as user-input data.
+This is intended for use in helping both automated and manual QA testing; useful for whenever your QA engineer walks into a bar.

 ## <a name="BasicSoftwareEngineering">Basic Software Engineering</a>
 - [30DaysMakeOS](https://github.com/winnerineast/30dayMakeOS):making a prototype OS.